-Publicly available internet materials can be used in routine classroom activities, such as incorporating online text or images into assignments, performing music or plays online for peers, exchanging materterials with instructors or peers, or reposting a work on a password protected course website.
+All rights reserved, but publicly available internet materials can be used in routine classroom activities, such as incorporating online text or images into assignments, performing music or plays online for peers, exchanging materials with instructors or peers, or reposting a work on a password protected course website.

 Instructors & students can use material from the Internet under the following conditions:

 When using material from the Internet, the Act states that the following must be mentioned:

 Can I link to freely available internet resources on my course website?